Combodo/iTop/readme.txt

 - Make sure that unwanted parameters cannot be set when creating the ticket Record the very same installation time for all modules.
 Asynchronous emails: added a retry mechanism useful in case your SMTP server restricts the number of emails that can be sent over a period of time (usage: broadcasting a newsletter).
 The mechanism is not specific to sending email as it is implemented at the AsyncTask level.
+Better handling of the user's configured display limit for displaying the CSV import history.
+Reworked the asynchronous mechanism to ease its extension (added a "status", preset by the setup) Protect attachments against concurrent edition of a ticket.
+Removed warnings occuring when configuring a list Added a warning when upgrading the application while a CRON is being executed on the same DB Added an index on "item_org_id" to speed-up the setup and the silo on organizations.
+Add the ability to supply a default "from" email address for the "forgot password" feature, instead of using the same address as for the "to".

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)